Glucose Control and Vascular Complications in Veterans with Type 2 Diabetes (VADT)

 Source: View publication →

-In patients with long-standing, poorly controlled type 2 diabetes and high cardiovascular risk, intensive glucose-lowering therapy did not significantly reduce the rate of major cardiovascular events compared to standard therapy.
+In older military veterans with long-standing, poorly controlled type 2 diabetes, intensive glucose control did not significantly reduce major cardiovascular events or all-cause mortality compared to standard therapy, but did increase the risk of severe hypoglycemia.

 Key Findings